Table of Contents

 - Puppies have delicate paw pads that are easily damaged.

 - Concrete, asphalt, and stepping on objects can cause paw damage.
-Avoiding hot pavement and rough surfaces.
+Avoid walking your puppy on hot pavement and rough surfaces.

 - Your pup may whine or lick excessively when a paw is injured.